Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 > Note: the same procedure may be used to normalize [union types][Union types].

+TODO(This is not a procedure.
+You cannot use it to implement an algorithm.)

 - $\LUB(A, B) = \LUB(B, A)$ TODO(This is **not a valid step** if we call it a normalization procedure)
 - $\LUB(A, A) = A$